shwina/still-magic/_en/correct.md

 -   You can be precise without being accurate (systematic bias), or accurate without being precise (near the right answer, but without many significant digits)
 -   For human decision making, accuracy is usually more important than precision

-### Common Problems

-FIXME: common problems for testing a data analysis pipeline

-### Exercises

-FIXME: exercises for testing a data analysis pipeline
+{% include problems-exercises.md topic="testing a data analysis pipeline" %}

 ## How Can I Test Plots and Other Graphical Results? {#s:correct-plots}